lchehami/lchehami.github.io/_publications/2017_JSV_chehami.md

 abstract: >-
   This paper introduces the concept of nonlinear secondary noise sources for passive defect detection and localization in structures using ultrasonic sensors and ambient vibration conversion mechanisms.
+The study highlights the potential of nonlinear wave interactions for passive structural health monitoring in complex media.

+cover: /assets/images/covers/nonlinear_noise.png

 authors:
   - Lynda Chehami